HIPAA Violations: Understanding the Risks and Penalties

 Overlooking the proper disposal of medical records is a major HIPAA violation that needs to be addressed.
 Though it may not happen often, it can still result in severe penalties.

-Regrettably, interns and new staff members in healthcare institutions are known to dispose of complete physical copies of medical records without destroying sensitive information.
+Regrettably, interns and new staff members in healthcare institutions are known to dispose of records without destroying sensitive data.

 To avoid this: